Below are the latest immigration updates from the United States and Canada.

 Trump Announces New Immigration Proposal

 The White House also announced a new immigration bill that addresses border security and legal immigration last week.
-The 620-page document was created with the support of Republican senators, but analysts suggest that it will need bipartisan support to succeed.
+Republican senators supported the 620-page document, but analysts suggest that it will need bipartisan support to succeed.
 Presently, it doesn’t lay out a plan for those living in the U.S. without documentation, or “Dreamers.”
 At the same time, despite previous hints to the contrary, Trump has stated that he will not be using the U.S. census as a means to track immigration status.
 Instead, he claims that he will look to existing federal records for that data.